 You’ll be following the PR8 trail to Sardinha on this one.
 Early on you’ll have views of the Ilheau do Farol lighthouse, and before long you’ll be gazing upon those aforementioned cliff views.
 São Lourenço is named after the caravel sailed by João Gonçalves de Zarco, one of the three explorers said to have discovered Madeira.
 It’s volcanic in origin, and it shows in this dramatic scenery.

-To add a little bit of excitement to the route, include a summit of Ponta do Furado, the most easterly peak on Madeira, at the very end of the peninsula.
+To add a little bit of excitement to the route, include a summit of Ponta do Furado, the most easterly peak on Madeira, at the very end of the peninsula (though do note this will change the difficulty, and require more time and experience).
 It’s ridgelines require sure-footedness and a definite head for heights.
 It can be slippy up there too, so above all else be sure to stay safe and be sensible.
-The ascent doesn’t add a long time though, then it'll be time to track back.
+After that, it's time to backtrack.

 A small village in Madeira, a Portuguese island with a subtropical climate